-Linked third parties, i.e. legal entities having a legal or capital link with applicants, which is neither limited to the action nor established for the sole purpose of its implementation, may take part in the action as applicants in order to declare eligible costs.
-These linked third parties must be identified in the proposal in order to consider their costs eligible.
+Linked third parties, i.e. legal entities having a legal or capital link with applicants, which is neither limited to the action nor established for the sole purpose of its implementation (also referred to as 'affiliated entities'), may take part in the action as applicants in order to declare eligible costs.